MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-types-operations.md

 There are several ways you can authenticate to interact with the service.
 Postman is a popular choice with wide adoption.
 You can also use PowerShell with Visual Studio Code.

-You can use either method to retrieve the service documents and see examples showing how the information in the topics in this section applies to your environment.
-You can also perform any other kind of operation to try the capabilities of the Web API.
+You can use either method to retrieve the service documents and see examples showing how the information in the articles in this section applies to your environment.
+You can also perform any other operation to try the capabilities of the Web API.

 ### Set up a Postman environment